You are here

 - are closely identified with University of Pittsburgh, regardless if they are properly registered in the name of the University of Pittsburgh

-- For pitt.edu names in non-pitt.edu administered IP or IPv6 address space, CSSD will maintain a CNAME record to point to the name in the foreign organization’s namespace rather than an “A or AAAA” record in the foreign organizations address space but exceptions can be granted by the CIO by contacting the Technology Help Desk.
+- For pitt.edu names in non-pitt.edu administered IP or IPv6 address space, Pitt IT will maintain a CNAME record to point to the name in the foreign organization’s namespace rather than an “A or AAAA” record in the foreign organizations address space but exceptions can be granted by the CIO by contacting the 24/7 IT Help Desk.

 - The administrative and technical contact information for the domain must be listed as the University NOC and the University’s DNS server.
 The billing contact should be the user.